Probability distributions in R

 # shape <=1 gives a mode near zero; very small shape rounds to zero

-myGamma <- rgamma(n=100,shape=0.1,scale=1)
+my_gamma <- rgamma(n=100,shape=0.1,scale=1)

 # large shape parameters moves towards a normal

-myGamma <- rgamma(n=100,shape=20,scale=1)
+my_gamma <- rgamma(n=100,shape=20,scale=1)

 # scale parameter changes mean- and the variance!